woojean/woojean.github.io/_posts/禅学/2022-01-19-Nothing-2nd-Edition.md

 Like anything else, rules and disciplines can be useful as devices.
 They can alter the dream so that the dreamer may begin to rouse from his slumbers.
 But **whatever we might use as a device, lets relax into it, ease into it, flow with it.**

-**Lets let everything lead us to increased relaxation, for awakening is simply the ultimate relaxation**.
-If we decide to sit quietly from six to seven every morning, for instance, lets approach it as a relaxation; lets let it be a deep easiness. **If we approach it as a heavy, serious duty we’ll destroy the whole value of it.**
+<font color=red>Lets let everything lead us to increased relaxation, for awakening is simply the ultimate relaxation</font>.**If we decide to sit quietly from six to seven every morning, for instance, lets approach it as a relaxation; lets let it be a deep easiness. **If we approach it as a heavy, serious duty we’ll destroy the whole value of it.**

 ```
 awakening is simply the ultimate relaxation.
 ```

-**If we use discipline on ourself, lets use it with some awareness.
-Lets watch ourself as we use it; then something will begin to awaken within us.** At first it will be very fragile.
+<font color=red>If we use discipline on ourself, lets use it with some awareness.
+Lets watch ourself as we use it; then something will begin to awaken within us.</font> At first it will be very fragile.
 Thus as awareness first develops, we may want to maintain our discipline just as you would keep a wire fence around a small sapling to protect it.
 But once the dreamer is fully awake, all rules and disciplines fall away; they’re just irrelevant now.
 An awakened being may look disciplined because of a daily routine or rhythm, but that’s just the appearance.

 The routine of an awakened person is not a discipline because it’s not something imposed.
 Rather, it’s a rhythm that has **arisen naturally, spontaneously, by itself**.
 The Melody is moving unimpeded now in that vessel.
 The light is on.